nic2159048/Section10-MazeGUIOutput-Start/README.md

 ascending order.
 Although it is not necessary to declare a variable to hold N, since Travis will only test for N = 5,  having a variable declared is better coding style as opposed to leaving 5s floating around in your code.
-This also allows you to alter your code at one position to see outputs for higher bit binary numbers.
+This also allows you to alter your code at a single point to see outputs for higher bit binary numbers.

 #### Step 2